alexharri/website/posts/state-of-iceland-2024.md

 Python being heavily used is no surprise to me, and the usage of Go and Rust are in line with what I would have expected.

+### Comparison to Stack Overflow's survey

 Let's compare this to the results of [Stack Overflow's 2023 Developer Survey][so_2023_tech]:

 [so_2023_tech]: https://survey.stackoverflow.co/2023/#most-popular-technologies-language-prof

 <BarChart data="languages-percentage-v-stackoverflow" percentage width={640} />

-The percentages are much higher in SO's survey, but we can still observe the relative differences.
-Two differences stand out to me:
+One obvious issue with this comparison is that the State of Iceland survey specifically asked about _back-end_ languages, while Stack Overflow's survey did not make that distinction.
+This may be part of the wide gap in usage between JavaScript in Iceland vs globally, and also why the percentages are generally higher in Stack Overflow's survey

+Still, a few key things stand out to me:

  * C# is super popular in Iceland.
 Perhaps as a direct consequence, Java is much less used in Iceland than globally.
- * TypeScript seems to be significantly more popular than JavaScript in Iceland, compared to globally.
+ * TypeScript is more popular than JavaScript in Iceland, which is not the case globally.
+ * PHP is much less used in Iceland than globally.

+### Years of experience by programming languages

 I was curious whether there would be a significant difference between the languages that experienced developers are using compared to less experienced ones, but that does not seem to be the case.
 The following chart shows language use by years of experience.

 <BarChart data="language-by-experience" width={1000} />

-We can observe _some_ patterns, such as Java usage being higher amongst more experienced developers, but I don't see any dramatic differences that couldn't be explained away as randomness from the small sample size.
+We can glean _some_ patterns from this data, such as Java being used more by experienced developers.
+Still, I don't see any dramatic differences that couldn't be explained away by the small sample size.

-We'll explore

 ## Salary

 Icelandic developers are compensated well.
-The data collected on monthly salary was split up into six brackets:
+Respondents were asked about their monthly salary, with the possible answers being one of six salary brackets:

 {<table data-align="right">
 <tbody>